knative/func/docs/guides/podman.md

 Under Linux, it is possible to use [podman](https://podman.io/) instead of [docker](https://www.docker.com/).
 With Functions, you'll need `podman` version `v3.3` or better for this to work properly.

+For `func` version `v0.20.0` and latter no further setup should be needed, `func` should use `podman` automatically.

+For older versions some setup is required:

 In order to do this you need to run `podman` as a service.
 You can do this with the following command.
 ```
 ❯ systemctl start --user podman.socket